schoto/THM-Network-Services/NFS SMTP MySQL.md

 Not quite, if you have a low privilege shell on any machine and you found that a machine has an NFS share you might be able to use that to escalate privileges, depending on how it is configured.

+What is root_squash?

+By default, on NFS shares- Root Squashing is enabled, and prevents anyone connecting to the NFS share from having root access to the NFS volume.
+Remote root users are assigned a user “nfsnobody” when connected, which has the least local privileges.
+Not what we want.
+However, if this is turned off, it can allow the creation of SUID bit files, allowing a remote user root access to the connected system.